hazelcast/hazelcast-nodejs-client/README.md

 - Install the dependencies using the command `npm install`.
 - Compile TypeScript using the command `npm run compile`.
 - Link the package locally using the command `npm link`.
+- Run static analysis tool using the command `npm run lint`

 ## Using Locally Installed Package